 Harvard University housing

-Full-time master’s degree candidates who are currently registered in courses are eligible to live in Harvard University Housing.
-Students must receive approval from the Harvard Extension School prior to submitting an application to Harvard Real Estate Services.
-To apply for approval, submit the Harvard University Housing Form to HousingConfirmationRequest@dcemail.harvard.edu.
+Full-time master’s degree candidates who are currently registered in courses are eligible to live in Harvard University housing.
+You must receive approval from Harvard Extension School before submitting an application to Harvard Real Estate Services.
+To apply for approval, submit the Harvard University housing form to HousingConfirmationRequest@dcemail.harvard.edu.
+You can also get help with real estate searches at the Harvard Real Estate Services.

 Harvard Extension Student Association

 The Harvard Extension Student Association (HESA) is the umbrella organization for all student groups at the Extension School.
-Program candidates are voting members of HESA, and many of the organization’s events and activities are open to all Extension School students.
+Program candidates are voting members of HESA.
 Visit the HESA website.

 Harvard Extension Alumni Association